cwaltregny/Parkinson_Telemonitoring/README.md

 3. Modelling and Evaluation
 4. Conclusion

-Instead of just trying algorithms and see which perform best, we'll try to understand which algorithm is best suited for this problem by exploring our data.
+Instead of just trying algorithms and see which perform best, we'll try to understand which algorithm would be best suited for this problem by exploring our data.